Sugar is feared by many and avoided by few. It’s not real food, it has zero nutritional value and yet, we eat it every day at every meal. Why is that?

 There you go, lovely.

-Those are just a few things that I have been doing for the past few months because one thing that my body asked from me once I went vegan over three years ago was to stop eating all the shit with zero nutritional value.
+Those are just a few things that I have been doing for the past few months because one thing that my body asked from me once I went vegan over four years ago was to stop eating all the shit with zero nutritional value.
 I ignored my body’s wishes for very long, but it was time that I finally listened.

 Let me know in the comment section how YOU are dealing with sugar cravings and what advice would you give to someone who just can’t stop eating chocolate every day.
 If you know any great tips on how to deal with sugar cravings, you know they are always welcomed.